High Speed 2 Phase Two: Manchester city centre (phase 2b)

+A new Manchester Piccadilly High Speed station was planned to be built on a viaduct parallel to the north side of the existing station.
+The station was to have six platforms on three islands for both terminating High Speed 2 trains from London and Birmingham as well as Northern Powerhouse Rail trains to Liverpool, Warrington, Huddersfield, Leeds, and beyond.
+It was proposed to relocate the present Piccadilly Metrolink stop is from ground-level, below the existing station platforms, to a new larger four-platform stop located underground below the high-speed station.
+Provision for a second ground-level Metrolink stop at the eastern end of the high-speed station—to service future Metrolink extensions—to be called Piccadilly Central, also formed part of the plans.

-The route will continue from the airport into Manchester city centre via a 7.5 mi bored tunnel under the dense urban districts of south Manchester before surfacing at Ardwick.
-The tunnel will be the longest rail tunnel to be built in the United Kingdom, surpassing the 6.2 mi High Speed 1 tunnel completed in 2004.
-It is anticipated that the stretch from Rostherne in Cheshire to Ardwick will take up to 7 years to construct.
+The route was to continue from the airport into Manchester city centre via a 7.5 mi bored tunnel under the dense urban districts of south Manchester before surfacing at Ardwick.
+The tunnel was to be the longest rail tunnel to be built in the United Kingdom, surpassing the 6.2 mi High Speed 1 tunnel completed in 2004.
+It was anticipated that the stretch from Rostherne in Cheshire to Ardwick would take up to 7 years to construct.

-The 7.6 mile twin-bore tunnel will be at an average depth of 33 metres and trains will travel at 142 mph through the tunnel.
+The 7.6 mile twin-bore tunnel would have been at an average depth of 33 metres and trains will travel at 142 mph through the tunnel.
 The diameter size of the tunnel is dependent on the train speed and length of the tunnel.
-It is envisaged both tunnels will be, as an 'absolute minimum', at least 7.25 metres in diameter to accommodate the high speed trains.
+It was envisaged both tunnels would be, as an 'absolute minimum', at least 7.25 metres in diameter to accommodate the high speed trains.